C. Wright Mills: Later career

 Mills married his third wife, Yaroslava Surmach, an American artist of Ukrainian descent, and settled in Rockland County, New York, in 1959.
 Their son, Nikolas Charles, was born on June 19, 1960.

 In August 1960, Mills spent time in Cuba, where he worked on developing his text Listen, Yankee.
 He spent 16 days there, interviewing Cuban government officials and Cuban civilians.
-Mills asked them questions about whether the guerrilla organization, the one that made the revolution, was the same as a political party.
+Mills asked them questions about whether the guerrilla organization that made the revolution was the same as a political party.
 Additionally, Mills interviewed President Fidel Castro, who claimed to have read and studied Mills's The Power Elite.
-Although Mills only spent a short amount of his time in Cuba with Castro, they got along well and Castro sent flowers when Mills passed a few years later.
+Although Mills spent only a short amount of his time in Cuba with Castro, they got along well and Castro sent flowers when Mills died a few years later.
+Mills was a supporter of the Fair Play for Cuba Committee.

 Mills was described as a man in a hurry.
 Aside from his hurried nature, he was largely known for his combativeness.
-Both his private life – four marriages to three women, a child from each, and several affairs – and his professional life, which involved challenging and criticizing many of his professors and coworkers, have been characterized as "tumultuous".
-He wrote a fairly obvious, though slightly veiled, essay in which he criticized the former chairman of the Wisconsin department, and called the senior theorist there, Howard P. Becker, a "real fool".
+Both his private life – four marriages to three women, a child with each, and several affairs – and his professional life, which involved challenging and criticizing many of his professors and coworkers, have been characterized as "tumultuous."
+He wrote a fairly obvious, though slightly veiled, essay in which he criticized the former chairman of the Wisconsin department, and called the senior theorist there, Howard P. Becker, a "real fool."

 During a visit to the Soviet Union, Mills was honored as a major critic of American society.
-While there he criticized censorship in the Soviet Union through his toast to an early Soviet leader who was "purged and murdered by the Stalinist."
-He said, "To the day when the complete works of Leon Trotsky are published in the Soviet Union!"
+While there he criticized censorship in the Soviet Union through his toast to an early Soviet leader who was "purged and murdered by the Stalinists."
+He toasted "To the day when the complete works of Leon Trotsky are published in the Soviet Union!"

 Health

 C. Wright Mills struggled with poor health due to his heart.
-After receiving his doctorate in 1942, Mills failed his physical exam due to having high blood pressure.
-Because Mills failed his physical exam, he was excused from serving in the United States military during World War II.
+After receiving his doctorate in 1942, Mills had failed his Army physical exam due to having high blood pressure.
+Because of this he was excused from serving in the United States military during World War II.